SimerpreetKaurReact/codeSandbox/README.md

 communication between different code cell, ie variables, functions declared in one can be reused in another Adding joining step: which takes the incoming code and join it with all previous code cells

+# Data persistence

+# user side app running

+- npx codeSandbox server
+- launches CLI
+- a local node server runs
+  - direct user to localhost:4005
+  - write any changes in any celll to a file on users machine
+  - load up a list of cells from a file

+1. CLI : needs to know how to start up the local API - needs to know how to publish a notebook to the Public API
+2. Local Express API: needs to serve up the react app - needs to be able to save/load cells from a file
+3. Public Express API: needs to serve up the react app - needs to be ablt to save/load cells from a DB - needs to handle auth/permissions etc
+4. React App: needs to make its production assets available to either the local API or the public API

+We are going to develop +deploy each of these as seperate NPM packages Each project can specify another as dependency

+Lerna: tool for managing multi package project